Fiscal Year 2023 Transit Standards Development Program Notice of Funding

 Link and Instructions for attaching the supplemental form to the SF-424: All applicants must complete the supplemental form specific to the Transit Standards Development (TSD) project and attach it to their submission in Grants.gov.
 Applicants should refer to section D of the NOFO for further information about the required application contents.

-FTA plans to hold a webinar on this funding opportunity in December XX.
-The webinar will provide an overview of the program, describe eligible applicants and projects, and give an opportunity for attendees to obtain answers to questions.
-Details on the time and date of the webinar as well as call in instructions will be available on the TSD NOFO opportunity page as the information becomes available.
+FTA hosted a webinar on Thursday, December 15, 2022, on this NOFO.
+The webinar provided an overview of the program, described eligible applicants and projects, and gave an opportunity for attendees to obtain answers to questions.

 For Further Information Contact: Raj Wagley, FTA Office of Research, Demonstration, and Innovation.